internetofwater/harvest.geoconnex.us/aggregator/configs/README.md

 export GLEANER_WEB2_DOMAIN=search.${GLEANER_DOMAIN}
 ```

+> Note: you can also place these into the Docker .env pattern
+> as well if that works better in your deployment approaches.
+> See the [Docker environment file documentation](https://docs.docker.com/compose/env-file/) for more details.

 The main items we need to set in this file are the ACCESS and SECRET keys for our
 [Minio](https://min.io/) installation.
 We use Minio as the S3 API compatible object store.
 You could also use AWS S3, Google Cloud Storage, Swift or any of a number of S3 compatible object stores.